bluebay2014 - Fotolia

 6. Understand blockchain volatility

-Organizations should also expect changes in the technology and plan accordingly.
+Organizations should also expect changes in the technology and accordingly.

 The blockchain platform market is huge but fragmented, according to Gartner.
 Some current blockchain offerings focus on confidentiality, while others focus on tokenization or universal computing.
 Gartner deemed most blockchain offerings too immature for large-scale production work and its supporting systems and security, but predicted these issues will change within three to five years.

-Don't forget to plan for governance changes as blockchain evolves.
+Don't forget to for governance changes as blockchain evolves.

 "The governance rules need to keep the coalitions from breaking up the way so many early blockchains have done via hard forks that split the stakeholder base," Stollman said.